Postnatal Massage Q&A

 What is postnatal massage?

 I consider postnatal massage to be any session in which we're working on issues and conditions specific to your post-pregnancy body.
 While "postnatal" and "postpartum" refer to the 6-8 week time period immediately following childbirth, every body is different and our postnatal-related massage sessions might extend beyond those first two months.
 I'm happy to work with whatever rate of recovery you are experiencing.
-I teach the postnatal massage elective class, "Bodywork for the New Mother," at the Oregon School of Massage, so you know that I'm dedicated to postnatal/postpartum care!
+I have taught the postnatal massage elective class, "Bodywork for the New Mother," at the Oregon School of Massage, so you know that I'm dedicated to postnatal/postpartum care!

 What happens in a postnatal massage session?

 The massage session will depend on the client's postnatal needs: for example, clients with breast engorgement or a healing C-section site will prefer a side-lying position on the massage table.
-Working on aching hips and addressing pelvic postural disfunction are frequently part of a postnatal/postpartum massage.
+Working on aching hips and addressing pelvic postural dysfunction are frequently part of a postnatal/postpartum massage.
 Whether our focus is on relieving tight muscles after a long labor, or just relaxation for a tired new parent, I use my expertise to address the unique health conditions and physical changes clients experience after having a baby.

 How soon after childbirth can I get a postnatal massage?